Freddie20/WeatherProject/README.md

 🙌 Acknowledgments

-	•	OpenWeatherMap for providing weather data.
+	•	OpenWeatherMap and MapBOX for providing weather data and Map.
 	•	Streamlit and Plotly for easy data visualization and interactivity.